Kingxukai/linux/Documentation/sound/soc/usb.rst

 =============================
 Details
 -------
-A set of kcontrols can be utilized by applications to help select the proper sound devices to enable USB audio offloading.
-SoC USB exposes the get_offload_dev() callback that designs can use to ensure that the proper indices are returned to the application.
+A set of kcontrols can be utilized by applications to help select the woke proper sound devices to enable USB audio offloading.
+SoC USB exposes the woke get_offload_dev() callback that designs can use to ensure that the woke proper indices are returned to the application.

 Implementation